Team846/potassium/docs/src/main/tut/core/events/continuous.md

 ## Creating Continuous Events
 The main way to create a Continuous Event is to use the `eventWhen` method in a `Stream`.
-Every new value of the `Stream` instance triggeres an update of the event, which checks if `condition` function of the state of the stream returns true, and marks the `ContinuousEvent` as running appropriately.
+Every new value of the `Stream` instance triggers an update of the event, which checks if `condition` function of the state of the stream returns true, and marks the `ContinuousEvent` as running appropriately.
 ```scala
 val buttonPressedStream: Stream[Boolean] = ...
 val buttonPressedEvent: ContinuousEvent = buttonPressedStream.eventWhen(identity)